graham-it/DirBrowser/README.md

    will be installed in memory, then manually loading and running Dir Browser;

-2) by launching the self-executable program "boot," which must be located in the same folder as Dir Browser, with the command: LOAD"BOOT",8,1 This will automatically install "Fast Load" and launch Dir Browser.
+2) by launching the self-executable program "tdb64", which must be located in the same folder as Dir Browser, with the command: LOAD"TDB64",8,1 This will automatically install "Fast Load" and launch Dir Browser.

 Note:
-The Fast Load routine included in the "boot" file is a modified (by me) version of Thomas Tempelmann's original program, which allows you to load programs even from devices with addresses other than 8, provided that any other drives are turned off or disconnected.
+The Fast Load routine included in the "tdb64" file is a modified (by me) version of Thomas Tempelmann's original program, which allows you to load programs even from devices with addresses other than 8, provided that any other drives are turned off or disconnected.